yorikvanhavre/FreeCAD-manual/traditional_modeling_the_csg_way.md

 You will notice that the cylinders are a bit longer than needed.
 This is because, as in all solid-based 3D applications, boolean operations in FreeCAD are sometimes oversensitive to face-on-face situations and might fail.
 By doing this, we put ourselves on the safe side.

 * Now let's do the subtractions.
 Select the first foot, then, with CTRL pressed, select one of the tubes that crosses it, press the **Cut** button.
 The hole will be done, and the tube hidden.
 Find it in the tree view by expanding the pierced foot.
-* Select another foot pierced by this hidden tube, then repeat the operation, this time Ctrl+ selecting the tube in the tree view, as it is hidden in the 3D view.
+* Select another foot pierced by this hidden tube, then repeat the operation, this time Ctrl+ selecting the tube in the tree view, as it is hidden in the 3D view (you can also make it visible again and select it in the 3D view).
 Repeat this for the other feet until each of them has its two holes:

 ![the pierced feet](http://www.freecadweb.org/wiki/images/5/57/Exercise_table_05.jpg)